Bogus Basin

-Bogus Basin Mountain Recreation Area is a ski area in Boise County, Idaho, 16 mi north-northeast of the city of Boise.
+Bogus Basin Mountain Recreation Area is a ski area in the western United States, located in Boise County, Idaho, 16 mi north-northeast of the city of Boise.

 Bogus is operated by the Bogus Basin Recreation Association, a non-profit organization, on private and leased land in the Boise National Forest.
 Ski season generally runs from Thanksgiving weekend until the weekend preceding April 15, depending on snow conditions.
 The area also has cross-country skiing on 23 mi of Nordic trails.

 History

 The area probably got its name during the 19th-century gold rush.
 Crooks in the hills above Boise City, known as "spelterers", would make bogus gold dust by heating lead filings with a bit of real gold dust.